ktsenovv/restart-fexplorer/README.md

 <h1>:cd: Install <a href="#-restart-fexplorer" title="Go to Navigation">[↑]</a></h1>

-It's a portable 1-click application that you can launch from every directory!
+It's a portable one-click application that you can launch from every directory!

 <br />